-The Windy City offers plenty of opportunities to immerse yourself in that past.
+Originally named Chigagou, an Algonquian word meaning “onion field”, the Windy City offers plenty of opportunities to immerse yourself in the past.
 Take a historical tour if you want to find out what makes Chicago the city it is today.
+It may surprise you that it is actually not the windiest city!

 The Chicago Trolley Tours are a convenient way to see the city.
+It is much easier to look around and take in the scenery when you do not have to be worried about traffic and you can sit back, relax, and enjoy all there is to see.
 This tour includes stops at Buckingham Fountain, Millennium Park, the Sears Tower, and more.
 A variety of other bus tours are available in Chicago, such as the Chicago Crime and Mob Tour.
 It takes you to all the famous places that Al Capone and Chicago’s notorious gangsters frequented, like the Biography Theater, Holy Name Cathedral, and the site of the bloody St. Valentine’s Day Massacre.

 You can also take the Big Bus Hop-On, Hop-Off Tour to explore Chicago’s architectural wonders and key landmarks.
 Then there is Gray Line’s Chicago Grand City Tour, which drives through the city’s magnificent parks.